-Extracted DNA samples were then processed using a Sybgreen method as described by Zhao et al (2018): 10 µl of the resultant solution from using SsoAdvanced™ Universal SYBR® Green Supermix (Thermo Fisher Scientific MA, USA) in a CFX Connect Real-Time PCR Detection System (Biorad, Hercules, CA, USA) with 150 nM of HLBr and LsoF primers (Li et al. 2006; Li et al. 2009) and 1 µl of DNA template.
+Extracted DNA samples were then processed using a Sybgreen method.
+SsoAdvanced™ Universal SYBR® Green Supermix (Biorad, Hercules, CA) was mixed in a CFX Connect Real-Time PCR Detection System (Biorad, Hercules, CA).
+HLBr (5’-GCG TTA TCC CGT AGA AAA AGG TAG-3’) and LsoF (5’-GTC GAG CGC TTA TTT TTA ATA GGA-3’) were used as primers (Li et al. 2006; Li et al. 2009) and 10 µl of Sybgreen supermix was added to 150 nM of each primer with 1 µl of DNA template.
 The program cycle was as follows: one cycle at 98°C for 2 mins followed by 40 cycles of 95°C for 10 sec and 62°C for 20 sec.
 The melt curve was 65°C to 95°C, with increments of 0.5°C sec-1.
-DNA of a healthy tuber was used as a negative control, DNA of a Lso-infected tuber was used as a positive control, and water was used as a no-template control in all tests. pIDTSmart Kan (Synthetic Genomics, SGI-DNA, CA, USA) with a 250 bp region was amplified with the primer HLBr.
+DNA of a healthy tuber was used as a negative control.
+DNA of a Lso-infected tuber was used as a positive control and water was used as a no-template control in all tests. pIDTSmart Kan (Synthetic Genomics, SGI-DNA, CA) with a 250 bp region was amplified with the primer HLBr.
 The plasmid was diluted 10-fold and used with the following dilutions: 1 x 10-2, 1 x 10-3, 1 x 10-4, 1 x 10-6, 1 x 10-7, and 1 x 10-8 ng.
 Pathogen quantity was reported as copy number of Lso; copy numbers were determined using the methods of Levy et al. (2011).

 All forty psyllids were Lso-positive, suggesting a 100% rate of infectivity for the colony.
-The ‘Central’ haplotype was confirmed via the methods described in Swisher and Crosslin (()) and analyzed with ethidium bromide-stained agarose gels.
-Psyllids were allowed free access to both Russet Burbank potatoes and ‘Yellow Pear’ tomatoes (Solanum lycopersicum L.).
-Colony plants were fertilized once weekly with approximately 17 g of 24:8:16 NPK fertilizer per gallon of water (MiracleGro® All Purpose Plant Food, Scotts Company, Marysville, OH, USA).
-Plants were replaced as needed.

-2.3.
-No-choice behavior assays
+2.4 No-choice behavior assays

-No-choice assays were conducted in a climate-controlled room maintained at 26°C. Assays were conducted on a wire shelving unit which allowed the testing arena to be lit both from above and below.
-Three Smith-Victor Digilight fixtures (Smith-Victor Corporation, Bartlett, IL, USA) were used with three Azlo (Akces Media LLC dba ALZO Digital, Bethel, CT, USA) full-spectrum CFL bulbs per light fixture (100-240 volts, 60 Hz, color temp 5500K CRI 91, 750 lumens, 15 watts).
-Two lights were placed with their light sources 35 cm above the testing arena and the light softened with a diffusion cloth.
-The remaining light fixture was placed so its light source was 45 cm below the testing arena and softened with diffusion material as well.
+No-choice assays were conducted in a climate-controlled room maintained at 26°C. Assays were conducted on a wire shelving unit, which allowed the testing arena to be lit both from above and below.
+Three Smith-Victor Digilight fixtures (Smith-Victor Corporation, Bartlett, IL) were used with three Azlo (Akces Media LLC dba ALZO Digital, Bethel, CT) full-spectrum CFL bulbs per light fixture (100-240 volts, 60 Hz, color temp 5500K CRI 91, 750 lumens, 15 watts).
+Two lights were placed with their light sources 35 cm above the testing arena and the light was softened with a diffusion cloth.
+The remaining light fixture was placed so that its light source was 45 cm below the testing arena and was softened with diffusion material as well.
 Illuminance was 3600 lx at the surface of the arena (Sekonic L-308DC-U Light Meter, Sekonic Corporation, Tokyo, Japan).